Minimax Optimal and Computationally Efficient Algorithms for Distributionally Robust Offline Reinforcement Learning: Warmup: Robust Pessimistic Value Iteration

-The result in \eqref{eq:suboptimality upper bound of DRPVI} resembles existing instance-dependent suboptimality bounds for standard linear MDPs \citep{jin2021pessimism,xiong2022nearly}, which both depend on the feature mapping $\phi$ and the covariance matrix $\Lambda_h$ (see \Cref{table:comparison} for a detailed comparison).
-However, there are two major distinctions between those results.
-First, our result depends on the weighted sum of diagonal elements $\sum_{i=1}^d\Vert \phi_i(s_h,a_h)\mathbf{1}_i\Vert_{\Lambda_h^{-1}}$, dubbed as the {\it $d$-rectangular robust estimation error}, instead of the Mahalanobis norm of the feature vector $\Vert \bphi(s_h,a_h)\Vert_{\Lambda_h^{-1}}$.
+The result in \Cref{th:DRPVI} resembles existing instance-dependent bounds for standard linear MDPs \citep{jin2021pessimism,xiong2023nearly} (see \Cref{table:comparison} for a detailed comparison).
+However, there are two major distinctions between these results.
+First, our result depends on the weighted sum of diagonal elements $\sum_{i=1}^d\Vert \phi_i(s_h,a_h)\mathbf{1}_i\Vert_{\bLambda_h^{-1}}$, dubbed as the {\it $d$-rectangular robust estimation error}, instead of the Mahalanobis norm of the feature vector $\Vert \bphi(s_h,a_h)\Vert_{\bLambda_h^{-1}}$.
 As discussed in \Cref{remark:DRPVI-design}, this term primarily arises due to the necessity to solve $d$ distinct ridge regressions in each step, which presents a unique challenge in our analysis.
-Second, we consider the {\it supremum expectation} of $d$-rectangular robust estimation error with respect to all transition kernels in the uncertainty set, which measures the {\it worst case coverage} of the covariance matrix $\Lambda_h$ under the optimal robust policy $\pi^{\star}$.
+Second, we consider the {\it supremum expectation} of $d$-rectangular robust estimation error with respect to all transition kernels in the uncertainty set, which measures the {\it worst case coverage} of the covariance matrix $\bLambda_h$ under the optimal robust policy $\pi^{\star}$.

-{ To connect with existing literature \citep{blanchet2023double}, we further show that under \Cref{assumption:feature coverage}, the instance-dependent suboptimality bound can be simplified as follows. \begin{corollary} Under the same assumptions and settings as \Cref{th:DRPVI}, with probability at least $1-\delta$, for all $s\in\cS$, the suboptimality of \algname\ satisfies $\text{SubOpt}(\hat{\pi}, s, \rho) = \tilde{O}( {d^{3/2}H^2}/{(\sqrt{\kappa\cdot K})})$. \end{corollary}
+{ To connect with existing literature \citep{blanchet2023double}, we further show that under \Cref{assumption:feature coverage}, the instance-dependent suboptimality bound can be simplified as follows. \begin{corollary} Under the same assumptions and settings as \Cref{th:DRPVI}, with probability at least $1-\delta$, for all $s\in\cS$, the suboptimality of \algname\ satisfies $\text{SubOpt}(\hat{\pi}, s, \rho) = \tilde{O}( {\sqrt{d}H^2}/{(\sqrt{\kappa\cdot K})})$. \end{corollary}